 Backing up to a CD-R or DVD-R

-Backing up to a blank CD-R, CD-RW, DVD-R or other writable disc is easy but will require some type of software or operating system capable of writing to the discs.
-These type of backups also require the disc be inserted into the computer each time you want to make a backup.
+Backing up to a blank CD-R, CD-RW, DVD-R, or other writable disc is easy, but it requires CD/DVD writing software capable of writing data to the discs.
+These types of backups also require the disc be inserted into the computer each time you want to make a backup.

 Backing up to an external hard drive

-Backing up to an external hard drive is the best solution for anyone who needs to backup large amounts of data and need to backup frequently.
-If you work with media like videos, you may also consider a NAS or a product like a Drobo for backup or to store your media.
+Backing up to an external hard drive is the best solution for anyone who needs to back up large amounts of data and needs to back up frequently.
+If you work with media like videos, you may also consider a NAS or a product like a Drobo for backup or media storage.

 Backing up to a USB thumb drive

-To backup to a USB thumb drive copy and paste the files you want backed up to the thumb drive.
+To back up to a USB thumb drive, copy and paste the files you want to be backed up to the thumb drive.

 Store backups online or at another location